 Conclusion

 Remember, well describes how an action is performed or someone's state of health, while good describes what something is.
-By applying the tips and examples discussed in this article, you can confidently navigate the nuances of well and use it correctly in various contexts, whether you're writing a formal report or engaging in casual conversation.
+By applying the tips and examples discussed in this article, you can confidently deal with the nuances of well and use it correctly in various contexts, whether you're writing a formal report or engaging in casual conversation.